SiLab-Bonn/Embedded-System-Lab/docs/source/tdr.rst

     Functional block diagram of the TDR module.
 The full circuit schematic is found here: :download:`TDR_1.1.pdf <documents/TDR_1.1.pdf>`

-The analog-to-digital conversion is using the successive-approximation-register (SAR) method: For a fixed delay setting, the SAR logic implemented in the control script scans the threshold **VTHR** by adjusting a 10-bit DAC to find the closest value equivalent to the received amplitude **VRX**.
-By measuring the amplitude at each delay setting (1024 delay steps, 5 ps step size), the waveform of the reflected signal is reconstructed.
+The analog-to-digital conversion is using a modified successive-approximation-register (SAR) method: For a fixed delay setting, the SAR logic implemented in the control script scans the threshold **VTHR** by adjusting a 10-bit DAC to find the closest value equivalent to the received amplitude **VRX**.
+However, instead of first sampling the analog amplitude with a track-and-hold circuit and then successively comparing the sampled value to the DAC output - the way it is done with an standard SAR-ADC design -, in the TDR module each individual comparison is preceded by a new trigger signal **TRG**.
+That way, an analog sampling switch, which would have to meet the very high speed requirements of the sampling time step (~5 ps) is not needed and the **VRX** node can be directly connected to the comparator.
+The drawback of this method is that the comparator must be triggered for each comparison, which requires *"time steps"* times *"DAC resolution"* trigger cycles for a full TDR sweep instead of just *"time steps"* trigger cycles.

 Control Script
 --------------